 Brighten up your home with this colourful watercolor cactus painting project created by Esther Curtis!
-This project includes step-by-step instructions to help you create your own beautiful cactus art.
+This watercolor painting tutorial includes step-by-step instructions to help you create your own beautiful cactus art.

 It's always handy to keep a tube of white gouache paint with your watercolor paints – we like the Winsor and Newton white gouache paint from Amazon.

 Make yourself a cup of tea and relax with this calming watercolor pebbles painting tutorial created by Esther Curtis.
 This fun project uses masking fluid to create the lines on the pebbles – and you might find that it inspires you to experiment with masking techniques.